chemle/emle-engine/README.md

 ```

 (The default backend is `torchani`.)

-When using the `rascal` backend you will also need to specify a model file
-and the AMBER parm7 topology file that was used to train this model, i.e.
-the topology of the QM region.
-These can be specified using the
-`--rascal-model` and `--parm7` command-line arguments, or using the
-`EMLE_RASCAL_MODEL` and `EMLE_PARM7` environment variables.
-Rascal can be used
-to train system specific delta-learning models.

 When using the `orca` backend, you will need to ensure that the _fake_ `orca`
 executable takes precedence in the `PATH`.
 (To check that EMLE is running,